wpogodzin/striim-tests/README.md

     7.01.24 - t7(according to scenario);
             - vault: all Bads - eliminated - left only 1 wait
-            - names amd values in config are simplified Scenario(t7):
+          Scenario(t7):

       1. B_name : cr(2 values)